martian-lang/martian-docs/content/advanced-features/index.md

 |<nobr>`--jobinterval`</nobr>|Limit the rate at which jobs are submitted to the cluster.||
 |<nobr>`--mempercore`</nobr>|For clusters which do not manage memory reservations, specifies the amount of memory `mrp` should expect to be available for each core.
 If this number is less than the cores to memory ratio of a job, extra threads will be reserved in order to ensure that the job gets enough memory.
 A very high value will effectively be ignored.
 A low value will result in many wasted CPUs.|none|

+### The "special" resource

+In addition to threads and memory, MRO and stage split definitions may include a request for the `special` resource.
+This is only used in cluster mode, and is intended for cases where the cluster manager requires special additional flags for some stages, for example if there is a separate queue for jobs which require very large amounts of memory.

+The `resopt` parameter in the `jobmanagers/config.json` file configures the way such resources are incorporated into the job template for your cluster.
+For SGE, for example, the parameter is `#$ -l __RESOURCES__`

+The `MRO_JOBRESOURCES` environment variable may contain a semicolon-separated list of key:value pairs.
+If the `special` resource requested for the job corresponds to one of those keys, then `__MRO_RESOURCES__` in the job template is replaced with the `resopt` value from `jobmanagers/config.json`, with the value corresponding to the given key substituted for `__RESOURCES__`.

+For example, if the `resopt` config parameter is `#$ -l __RESOURCES__`, `MRO_JOBRESOURCES=highmem;mem640=TRUE;lowmem:mem64=TRUE`, and the job requests the special resource `"highmem"`, then `__MRO_RESOURCES__` in the job template gets replaced with `#$ -l mem640=TRUE`.

 ### Additional job management settings

 There are a few additional options available in the `jobmanagers/config.json`